A.L.M.T. Corp.

 Chemical properties

-• In the air, oxidation starts at room temperature, proceeding considerably in the dark red temperature.
+• In the air, oxidation begins at room temperature and proceeds considerably at dark red temperatures.

-• Molybdenum does not react at room temperature with dried oxygen, but it rapidly oxidizes at 500℃ or higher, and it evaporates at 650℃ or higher turning into MoO3 of white mouse color.
+• Molybdenum does not react at room temperature with dry oxygen, but it rapidly oxidizes at 500℃ or higher and evaporates at temperatures of 650℃ or higher, turning into MoO₃ of a white mouse color.

-• It reacts with sulfur, carbon or silicon easily at high temperature to produce MoS₂, Mo₂C, MoSi₂, etc.
+• It reacts easily with sulfur, carbon, or silicon at high temperatures to produce MoS₂, Mo₂C, MoSi₂, and others.

-• It is hardly to react at 1 atm, however, nitride is synthesized by heating under high pressure (>15atm).
+• It reacts very little at 1 atm; however, nitride can be synthesized by heating under high pressure (>15 atm).

-• It corrodes little in hydrofluoric acid, hydrochloric acid and sulfuric acid at 20 ℃, but corrodes significantly in nitrate, high concentration sulfate (250 ℃) and aqua regia.
+• It exhibits little corrosion in hydrofluoric acid, hydrochloric acid, and sulfuric acid at 20℃, but shows significant corrosion in nitrate, high concentration sulfate (250℃), and aqua regia.

 Molybdenum: Reaction with gases